 The DWS779 offers a great trade off between cutting performance and power and afford-ability.

 It is a double bevel 12 inch sliding compound miter saw.
 It’s 15 Amp motor is capable of achieving a maximum no-load speed of 3,800 RPM.

 The DWS779 can make miter cuts in a range from 50 degrees left through to 60 degrees right.

 Being a double bevel saw it’s bevel angle runs in a range of 49 degrees in both left and right directions.
 There are positive bevel stops at the most commonly used angles of 0, 22.5, 33.9, 45 and at 49 degrees.

 Weighing in at roughly 56 pounds it is a pretty sturdy saw.
-Once mounted to your work bench or on a stand the quality and smoothness of operation becomes aparent.
+Once mounted to your work bench or on a stand the quality and smoothness of operation becomes apparent.

 There are no cheap plastic parts used on any of the elements.
-The majority of the saw is constructed from precision casted parts that are finished to very fine tolerances.
-The detent plate of the miter is actually stainless steel which is a lot more robust than you will find on some cheaper brands.
+The majority of the saw is constructed from precision cast parts that are finished to very fine tolerances.
+The de-dent plate of the miter is actually stainless steel which is a lot more robust than you will find on some cheaper brands.

 How to Secure a DeWalt Miter Saw

 With any of the miter saws listed above you will generally have two different means of providing a solid base from which you can safely use it:

 Which option you choose will usually be defined by where you will most commonly be using you miter saw.